ethereum/devp2p/discv5/discv5-theory.md

 When registration succeeds, the advertisement remains stored by the registrar until it expires, unless it is removed earlier by registrar policy.

-Registration responses may include additional ENRs selected from the registrar's view of the service table.
-The advertiser may use these ENRs to update its advertise table `B(s)` after validating the ENRs and checking DISC-NG capability.
+Registration responses may include auxiliary ENRs selected from the registrar's view of the service table.
+The advertiser may use these ENRs to update its advertise table `B(s)` after validating the ENRs, checking DISC-NG capability, and applying local DISC-NG usability policy.
+The recommended auxiliary-ENR selection rule is described in [Auxiliary ENR Selection](#auxiliary-enr-selection).

-When the wire-format request carries a list of topic-distances at which the requester's own service table has free space, the registrar SHOULD bias the selection of auxiliary ENRs toward those distances.
-The recommended algorithm is:

-1. For each topic-distance in the requester's list, in order, select at most one ENR from the corresponding bucket `bd(s)` of the registrar's own service table.
-2. Stop once an implementation-defined cap on the number of auxiliary ENRs has been reached, or once every requested distance has been visited.

-Picking at most one ENR per requested distance keeps the response compact and spreads coverage across the requester's free buckets rather than overrepresenting a single distance.
-It also serves as a security measure against Sybil and eclipse attacks: a registrar whose service table happens to contain many ENRs at one distance — for example because an attacker controls a cluster of node identities clustered in that bucket — cannot flood a single response with those ENRs and thereby colonise the requester's `B(s)` at that distance.
-ENRs that fail local validation rules (for example endpoint-versus-source checks) SHOULD be skipped.

-The same auxiliary-ENR selection rule applies to lookup responses (see [Lookup Responses](#lookup-responses)).

 ### Renewal